Slide to see the images

 Please contact Adoptions (email@example.com) for more information about this pet.

 Freyja is a beautiful white & tabby girl who has tested + for FIV (Feline Immunodeficiency Virus).
-She came to us after she had a bad reaction some flea medicine.
+She came to our center in January 2014 after she had a bad reaction some flea medicine.
 Her owner had only had her a short time and could not afford to take her the vet.
 After a bath, good food, and time to heal, she is doing great.
 Her name means "Lady" in Old Norse where she is a goddess of fertility and love.
 She was born in August 2011.

 For more information about FIV, visit http://www.bestfriends.org/theanimals/petcare/cats_fiv.cfm.

 The adoption fee is $25 which includes a free veterinary exam within 2 weeks of adoption at local participating vets, up to date vaccinations, FELV/FIV test, deworming, flea treatment, microchip, and spay or neuter.

 If you are interested in this pet, please fill out our online adoption application.

 We are open Wednesday - Sunday 12 - 5 p.m.